OpenRockets/webclone-challenge-1/README.md

 - **Comment your GitHub username here:**
   [OpenRockets Community Discussion #1](https://github.com/orgs/OpenRockets/discussions/1)
-- We’ll invite you to join our community for more challenges and fun!
+- We'll invite you to join our community for more challenges and fun!

 ---